ToxicFrog/vstruct/README.md

 Versions of Lua prior to 5.1 are not supported, as vstruct makes extensive use of features introduced in 5.1.

 LuaJIT 2.0b7 has a bug in the code generator that affects vstruct.
 This is fixed in 2.0b9.
-If you need to run vstruct in 2.0b7, you will need to disable JIT compilation for the `m.unpack` function:
+If you need to run vstruct in 2.0b7, you will need to disable JIT compilation for the `m.read` function:

-    jit.off(require("vstruct.io.m").unpack, true)
+    jit.off(require("vstruct.io.m").read, true)

 The `strict` module raises an error when using vstruct outside of LuaJIT, as it checks for the presence of LuaJIT by checking if the global variable `jit` is defined (resulting in a "variable not declared" error).
 This can be worked around by setting `jit = false` before loading vstruct.